MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/prevent-changes-to-security-settings-with-tamper-protection.md

 - Notifications are visible in the Windows Security app on Windows devices.
 - Archived files are scanned.

-> [!NOTE]
-> As of signature release `1.383.1159.0`, due to confusion around the default value for "Allow Scanning Network Files", tamper protection no longer locks this setting to its default value.
-In managed environments, the default value is enabled.
+*As of signature release `1.383.1159.0`, due to confusion around the default value for "Allow Scanning Network Files", tamper protection no longer locks this setting to its default value.
+In managed environments, the default value is enabled.*

 > [!IMPORTANT]
 > When tamper protection is turned on, the tamper-protected settings listed above cannot be changed.
 To avoid breaking management experiences, including [Intune](manage-tamper-protection-intune.md) and [Configuration Manager](manage-tamper-protection-configuration-manager.md), keep in mind that changes made to tamper-protected settings might appear to succeed but are actually blocked by tamper protection.
 Depending on your particular scenario, you have several options available: